muratk3n/thirdwave/en/tweets/2020/week14a.md

 ---

 A shoddy institution of modernity.
-A glorified day care center for parents to park their kids in while they are off to their useless rat race.
+A glorified day care center for parents to park their kids in while they are off to their own useless rat race.

 "@PereGrimmer